-Los Angeles County Metropolitan Transportation Authority (LA Metro) Chicago Transit Authority (CTA) Portland Tri-County Metropolitan Transportation District (TriMet) Denver Regional Transportation District (RTD) Dallas Area Rapid Transit (DART) Utah Transit Authority (UTA) Has a separate LA County City Selection Committee to appoint 4 members from 88 jurisdictions Requires supermajority vote on a number of key topics.
-Non-agenda public comment takes place at end of meeting Office of Extraordinary Innovation and Unsolicited Proposal process Number of committee meetings has been reduced over the years Pre-meeting prep and education sessions with Board members and management Increased limits for contracts requiring Board approval Board Secretary interfaces with public speakers and arranges meetings with management as needed Strategic Plan has detailed objectives and measures.
+Los Angelo Metrop Transportati (LA M oolitan on Authority Chicago Transit Authority (CTA) Portland Tri-County Metropolitan Transportation District (TriMet) Denver Regional Transportation District (RTD) Dallas Area Rapid Transit (DART) Utah Transit Authority (UTA) Committee 4 members jurisdiction • Requires s majority vo number of • Non-ageno comment t at end of n ety Selection to appoint s from 88 s super- ote on a key topics. da public takes place neeting xtraordinary and Number of committee meetings has been reduced over the years Pre-meeting prep and education sessions with Board members and management Increased limits for contracts requiring Board approval Board Secretary interfaces with public speakers and arranges meetings with management as needed Strategic Plan has detailed objectives and measures.
 GM presents annual goals to Board, and discussed annual Performance Evaluation in public meeting.
 Lunch and Learn session are used for deep dives into finance, transit and other topics.
-"Transparency and Accountability" website Bylaws state "Directors in attendance may compel the attendance of absent members in such manner and under such penalties as the Board of Directors may provide."
-Extensive Board training every six months or so Annual Board retreat for strategic planning purposes Operations goals are reported quarterly, in the Operations Committee Holds an annual Board retreat Population and census reviewed every five years, to assess changes to jurisdictional representation.
+"Transparency and Accountability" website compel the attendance of absent members in such manner and under such penalties as the Board of Directors may provide."
+Extensive Board training every six months or so Annual Board retreat for strategic planning purposes Operations goals are reported quarterly, in the Holds an annual Board retreat Population and census reviewed every five years, to assess changes to jurisdictional representation.
 Board and President's goals are aligned by project, and included in Budget Document Chair may initiate evaluation of committees to seek efficiencies.
 Full time Board members work in same offices as management and are accessible Newly developed, succinct Board Policies and Board Bylaws Pubic Comment Report provided at Board meetings, from online input Director of Board Governance position